zdimension/blog/_posts/2023-08-24-write-up-on-a-fun-jigsaw-puzzle-problem.md

 tags: [Programming]
 image: colors.jpg
 cover_hide: true
-excerpt: "Solving (and bruteforcing) a jigsaw puzzle with Python and Rust."
+description: "Solving (and bruteforcing) a jigsaw puzzle with Python and Rust."
 ---

 ## The Tweet